 The group leader or alternate leader must check in at our visitor center to pick up the wilderness permit and carry the permit while on the trip.
+Only the leader or alternate listed when the reservation is made can use the permit, reservations cannot be transfered or sold.
 Permits for trips starting in Inyo National Forest are issued at four locations.
 Trips that begin in the Mt.
 Whitney Zone must be issued at the Eastern Sierra InterAgency Visitor Center.

 60% of the quota space can be reserved for most trails; the remaining space is made available for walk in requests.
-Reserved and walk-in Permit Pick Up Instructions.
+Permit Pick Up Instructions.